watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/README.md

 <img src="assets/query_body_for_elasticsearch.png" width="547" height="638" />

-For including filters defined in the `Advanced Elasticsearch Settings` in the query body:
+For using filters defined in the `Advanced Elasticsearch Settings` in the query body:
 ```json
 {
   "query": {